🤖 Machine Learning - Drift

 There are two frequent root causes of data drift:

-- Sample selection bias, where the training sample is not representative of the population.
+- Sample Selection Bias, where the training sample is not representative of the population.

-- Non-stationary environment, where training data collected from the source population does not represent the intended population.
+- Non-stationary Environment, where training data collected from the source population does not represent the intended population.

 Data drift detection checks if a model's predictions remain accurate by comparing recent data against the training data.
 Significant differences between the training data and actual data suggest a decrease in model performance.

-- For continuous features, the Kolmogorov-Smirnov test is a nonparametric hypothesis test used to check whether two samples come from the same distribution.
+- For continuous features, the Kolmogorov-Smirnov Test is a nonparametric hypothesis test used to check whether two samples come from the same distribution.
 It measures a distance between the empirical distribution functions.

-- For categorical features, the Chi-squared test is a practical choice that checks whether the observed frequencies for a categorical feature in the target data match the expected frequencies seen from the training data.
+- For categorical features, the Chi-squared Test is a practical choice that checks whether the observed frequencies for a categorical feature in the target data match the expected frequencies seen from the training data.

-Combating Drift
+Solving Drift